 Health education is a NYS requirement for graduation.
 All Northwood students meet this requirement through participation in the Northwood Seminar.
 Students transferring into Northwood in 11th grade or later who have no previous health credit may be required to cover additional material in order to meet the requirement.

 Physical Education

 Participation in Physical Education each year of high school is a NYS requirement for graduation.
-All Northwood students must meet this requirement either through our co-curricular athletics programs or other NOC offerings.
+All Northwood students must meet this requirement through our co-curricular programs.

 Co-curricular Education